 - Don’t shake hands during this epidemic.
 This is one of the most common ways of spreading the virus.
 Say “Hello” from a 6 foot distance or bump elbows instead!
 Also:

 - Keep a safe distance of at least 6 feet from others, even if they don’t seem sick (social distancing).
 Unfortunately, a person may be infected and not know it.
 It may take days for them to become symptomatic (for example: fever, cough, runny nose, even diarrhea).
 Thus, treat even normal appearing folks the same way (you can still say hello and have a conversation, just with some distance between you and the other person).
 This is called “social distancing.”
+Also take advantage of modern internet technology such as phone calls and video conferences to keep in touch with relatives and friends.

 - If you are healthy under 40 years of age, don’t think you are immune to the serious effects of Coronavirus infection.
 Although it is true that most hospitalizations and deaths have so far occurred among individuals who are older, or have significant medical conditions, several young and otherwise healthy folks have already become seriously ill and died from this disease.
 Additionally, even if you don’t get sick (and remember for days after infection you may not even know that you are infected), you may pass this disease on to older and/or debilitated family members and friends.
 Nobody wants the guilt of having given a fatal disease to a loved one or friend.